 Reddit post made by ‘Shaquille_Oatmeal’ detailing AI accusations, Feb.
 1, 2026.
 (Naomi Ljunggren / XFM News)

-Another Redditor posted a screenshot of their teacher’s feedback on Wednesday, where they were given a 20 per cent penalty as Turnitin flagged it for being 45 per cent AI generated.
+Another Redditor posted a screenshot of their teacher’s feedback two days later, where they were given a 20 per cent penalty as Turnitin flagged it for being 45 per cent AI generated.

 “I did NOT use ai for this!!! he says 45% yet he never even asked me for drafts of anything to prove myself..” said the post.